graphql-markdown/graphql-markdown/CONTRIBUTING.md

 * `integration` for testing the logic of the main classes.
 If your changes are located in `src/lib`, then you will need to add your tests here.

-  >  If your tests interact with the filesystem, then you should make use of file system mocking with `mock-fs`.
+  >  If your tests interact with the filesystem, then you should make use of file system mocking with `memfs`.

 * `smoke` (aka `e2e`) for testing the whole plugin behavior.
 If your changes affect the CLI or options then you will need to update those tests.